benwiz/blog/README.md

 ## To Do

-- Figure out if disqus can be monetized without cost to me
 - Maybe underline `home` and `tags` on hover

 - Only include google analytics if deployed to production